DBSA Consumer and Family Survey Center

 DBSA’s latest survey asks about your experience in dealing with thoughts of death or suicide.
 We appreciate that this subject is very sensitive, and these thoughts might seem frightening or shameful.
 But we believe it is important to understand how people cope with thoughts or feelings about suicide or self-harm.
 Other people may benefit from knowing what has—or has not—helped you.
 We appreciate your willingness to share your experiences.
 Take the survey.

 Co-Occurring Conditions Survey

 Many people say that physical and mental health go hand in hand.
 While some people want all of the medical professionals they see to be involved in every aspect of their health, others do not.
 We would like to learn your thoughts and opinions regarding the connections between physical and mental health providers.

-The results will be posted to the DBSA Consumer and Family Survey Center.
-We will share the results of this survey with members of our Scientific Advisory Board and with other mental health researchers.
+DBSA will share the results of this survey with members of our Scientific Advisory Board and other mental health researchers.
 DBSA is now involved in several projects to help connect people with opportunities to participate in research.
 Your opinions will help DBSA to decide about future research partnerships as well as DBSA educational programming.
-Take the survey.

 Research Permissions and Privacy

 DBSA envisions wellness for people living with depression and bipolar disorder.
 As such, we support research to improve care for people who live with mood disorders and we encourage individuals to participate in that research.
 But we also understand that mental health information is sensitive.
 And one of our core principles is respect for your autonomy, including your right to decide about use of your health information.

 The survey described a series of hypothetical studies.
 For each hypothetical study, survey respondents were asked questions about the criteria that ethical review panels are supposed to apply:

 - Is the risk to patients or consumers minimal?